 SALARY & BENEFITS: Union, vacation, sick leave, paid holidays, longevity, retirement plan, and medical benefits.
-Starting salary: Entry Level at Step 1, $3112.02/month; Laterals: Step 2, $3220.02/month to Step 3, $3333.53/month, DOE.
+Starting salary: Step 2, $4484.57/month to Step 4, $4842.52/month, DOE.

 TO APPLY: Civil Service Application Required.
-See Below to print an application (you cannot apply on-line), pick up or request a copy by mail, from the Pend Oreille County Civil Service Office, 625 W. 4th St., Newport, WA 99156, Monday through Friday 8:00AM-4:30PM.
+See below to print an application (you cannot apply on-line), pick up or request a copy by mail, from the Pend Oreille County Civil Service Office, 625 W. 4th St., Newport, WA 99156, Monday through Friday 8:00 AM-4:30 PM.
 (509) 447-6480.
 A $15.00 testing fee is due at time of application.

-APPLICATION DEADLINE: Tuesday, January 30, 2018, by 2:00pm., in person at 625 W. 4th St. Newport, WA., or via mail (PO BOX 5060, Newport, WA 99156).
+APPLICATION DEADLINE: Wednesday, April 17, 2019 by 4:00 pm., in person at 625 W. 4th St. Newport, WA., or via mail (PO BOX 5060, Newport, WA 99156).
 Mailed applications must be received by deadline.

 No Experience necessary for Entry.
 All Training Provided.
 Dispatchers are responsible for the transmission of radio and telephone messages and requests for law enforcement, emergency medical and fire services.
-Shall dispatch public safety units and monitor their activity, providing support as required.
-Handles highly stressful emergency requests; calms, negotiates and controls callers to gather essential information to communicate to responders.
-Coordinates inter-office telephone traffic and other correspondence.
-Acts as a direct representative of the Sheriff when dispatching Sheriff’s Office law enforcement personnel.
+They shall dispatch public safety units and monitor their activity, providing support as required.
+Dispatchers handle highly stressful emergency requests; calms, negotiates and controls callers to gather essential information to communicate to respondents.
+They coordinate inter-office telephone traffic and other correspondence.
+Dispatchers act as a direct representative of the Sheriff when dispatching Sheriff’s Office law enforcement personnel.